 Duke's Career Center offers extensive career counseling that will help you develop an action plan for accomplishing your business career goals.
 Develop a relationship with your counselor early and visit often.
 Meredith McCook the business counselor in the Career Center provides excellent information for students interested in business related internships, career exploration and employment.

-The Financial Education Partnership (FEP) is a collaborative effort between the Duke Financial Economics Center (DFE) and the Duke University Career Center to enrich and expand co-curricular and extra-curricular programs and education for students interested in finance and financial markets.
-The FEP organizes activities throughout the year so you can learn more about the field of finance and to network with professionals in the financial markets.
-You can choose to participate in any or all of the various events hosted by FEP.
-Join the mailing list now!
+The Duke Financial Economics Center (DFE) is a hub for both curricular and co-curricular programs and education for students interested in finance and financial markets.
+The DFE organizes activities throughout the year so you can learn more about the field of finance and to network with professionals in the financial markets.
+Regardless of your major or intended major, you can choose to participate in any or all of the various activities hosted by DFE.
+Join their mailing list now to be kept up-to-date on their activities!

 Innovation & Entrepreneurship